Congratulations on being accepted to an Alliance study abroad program!

 The Alliance for Global Education, US Office

-The Alliance for Global Education Emily Heron, Student Services Manager
+The Alliance for Global Education Kerry Springer, Program Advisor

 Toll Free: 888-232-8379

-If you are experiencing an emergency outside of US business hours, please dial our 24/7 Public Safety number at 1-317-940-9396 and wait for instruction from the operator.
-You will then be contacted by an Alliance member who will assist you.
+If you are experiencing an emergency outside of US business hours, please dial our 24/7 Public Safety number at1-317-940-9396, extension 1, which is operated by Butler University Police Dispatch.
+Await instruction from the operator.
+You will be contacted by an Alliance staff member.